 This is a combined model with scanning, printing, faxing and copying capabilities.
 In short, you probably don’t need one.

 Often, the specific scanning capability and quality diminishes when using these models.
 There’s also usually little need to simply copy important documents (because you’d likely need to scan and save to your drive, given the digitization of the industry).
-Experts suggest a dedicated document scanner if your firm is truly paperless, or headed in that direction.

 Might you still need an MFP for faxing?